gregv12/fluxtion-server/docs/guide/writing-a-custom-event-to-invoke-strategy.md

 ## 2) Example: filter targets and transform events (strongly-typed callback)

-The following example accepts only processors that implement a MarkerProcessor interface and uppercases String events before delivering them via a strongly-typed callback, not onEvent(Object):
+The following example accepts only processors that implement a MarkerProcessor interface and uppercases String events before delivering them via a strongly-typed callback or onEvent(Object) if the event is not a String:

 ```java
 import com.fluxtion.runtime.StaticEventProcessor;